-Apochromatic correction means that the lens provides correction of chromatic aberration for 3 selected wavelengths for elimination of secondary spectrum.
+Apochromatic correction means that the lens provides correction of chromatic aberrations for 3 selected wavelengths for the elimination of secondary spectrum.

-Usually 3 lenses with 2-3 different glasses is used to achieve this performance.
+Usually 3 lenses with 2-3 different glasses are used to achieve this.

 The condition is P_1=P_2

-There are Crown glasses with long dispersion in blue region and Flint glass with short dispersion in blue region.
+There are Crown glasses with long dispersion in the blue region and Flint glass with short dispersion in that region.